King Ralph | 1991

 What once would have been a cheapo studio-set comedy is given a real lift by the use of an astonishing number of real locations scattered across no fewer than 11 counties in the UK, which is why this is such a substantial entry.

 Naturally, there are establishing shots of Buckingham Palace, at the end of The Mall, the reigning monarch’s London residence (though only since 1837) but, not surprisingly, the palace authorities have not yet opened the doors to feature film makers.
 You, however, do have the chance to take a peek.
 The State Rooms, used for official and state entertaining, are open to the public each year for most of August and September.

 Various different houses are stitched together to pride an alternative.

 The rear of the palace, where the entire Wyndham family (not, of course, the Windsors) is electrocuted during a waterlogged photoshoot, is Wrotham Park, on Barnet Road north of Barnet in Hertfordshire.
-Since only the rear is seen, you’re unlikely to recognise it as the secret training HQ in Kingsman: The Secret Service and as the country house in Kenneth Branagh’s 1992 Britpack drama Peter’s Friends.
+Since only the rear is seen, you’re unlikely to recognise it as the secret training HQ in Kingsman: The Secret Service, and Guy Ritchie's 2019 The Gentlemen, and as the country house in Kenneth Branagh’s 1992 Britpack drama Peter’s Friends.